renpy/renpy/sphinx/source/3dstage.rst

     from :var:`config.perspective`.
 If True, all three values are taken from that variable.

-    When perspective is not false, the meaning of the :tpref:`xpos`, :tpref:`ypos:, and :tpref:`zpos` are inverted, providing the effect of positioning the camera rather than the child.
+    When perspective is not false, the meaning of the :tpref:`xpos`, :tpref:`ypos`, and :tpref:`zpos` are inverted, providing the effect of positioning the camera rather than the child.